 As a keepsake, you may keep one notable feature from your time as a rookie.
 Choose one of the following:

 Rookies are very fragile without class abilities and gear to protect them.
 Monsters and traps will be a significant challenge for rookies, so aim to use only CR 0 and—on occasion—CR 1/8 challenges.
 Monsters and traps should deal around 1 damage per hit, allowing even the weakest rookie to survive a couple of unfortunate attacks.

-If you want to easily create level-appropriate monsters for your rookies—or any other adventure—try Giffyglyph's Monster Maker, a supplement containing guides and templates to help build new monsters in seconds.
+Giffyglyph's Monster Maker: If you want to create level-appropriate monsters for your rookies—or any other adventure—try Giffyglyph's Monster Maker, a monster-focused D&D supplement with guides and templates to help you build new monsters in seconds.

-Rookie adventures traditionally focus on common, everyday people being suddenly thrown into a dangerous situation and—with any luck—overcoming it.
+Rookie adventures traditionally focus on common, everyday people being suddenly thrown into a dangerous situation and—if they're lucky—overcoming it.

-If you're unsure what to run for your rookies, try using these adventure seeds to kickstart some ideas.
+If you're unsure what to run for your rookies, consider using these adventure seeds to kickstart some ideas for your game.

 |1||A Village in Flames|

 You awaken in the night to the sound of screams—your small village is aflame and besieged by bloodthirsty bandits.
 Above the roar of the flames, you hear their leader laugh as villagers are cut down in the street.